-Over 50% of the site has been designated as communal landscaped areas; incorporating woodland walks as well as more open green spaces and play areas for the resident community to enjoy.
+Over 50% of the site has been designated communal landscaped areas, incorporating woodland walks, open green spaces, and play areas.
 The development also links to the existing cycle route, promoting sustainability and eco-friendliness.

 Finally, the project also features 6 semi-detached units located on the northern boundary, designed for maximum Passivhaus efficiencies.
-All of the other houses were large enough to work as detached units, and all followed a similar orientation and logical layout – a long linear living space along the south edge, opening up to south facing private gardens, while maintaining views through to entrances on the north side the look out into the communal woodland.
+All of the other houses are large enough to function as detached units and follow a similar orientation and layout, with a long linear living space along the south edge opening up to south-facing private gardens while maintaining views through to entrances on the north side that overlook the communal woodland.